Researcher Concerned About Spread of Avian Influenza in US Dairy Cows

 As the agriculture industry becomes more interconnected and globalized, the risk of disease outbreaks like avian influenza increases.
 It is crucial for governments, regulatory authorities, and industry stakeholders to prioritize investments in biosecurity measures, surveillance systems, and research to effectively respond to emerging infectious diseases.

-In conclusion, the ongoing spread of avian influenza in US dairy cows raises concerns about the potential for transmission to humans and highlights the need for improved transparency and information sharing.
+In conclusion, the ongoing spread of avian influenza in US dairy cows raises concerns regarding the potential for transmission to humans and highlights the need for improved transparency and information sharing.
 The industry must prioritize biosecurity measures and cross-species surveillance to prevent future outbreaks and protect public health.
 By staying vigilant and proactive, we can mitigate the risks posed by emerging pathogens and ensure the safety of our food supply.